davidorban/sensayhacks/documentation/sensay_api_integration_troubleshooting.md

    - Query parameters
    - Various header case variations

+4. **API Documentation Requirements**:
+   - According to the Sensay API documentation, the following headers are required:
+     - `X-Organization-Secret` - For organization-level authentication
+     - `X-USER-ID` - To authenticate as a specific user in the organization
+     - `X-API-Version` - Date-based versioning (YYYY-MM-DD format)

 ## Questions and Next Steps

 1. **API Key Format**: Is the API key in the correct format?
-Does it need a prefix like "Bearer" or special encoding?
+Does it need a prefix or special encoding?

-2. **Header Requirements**: Are there additional required headers we haven't included?
-   - We've tried both custom X-headers and standard Bearer auth without success

-3. **API Key Permissions**: Does the API key have the correct permissions to access these endpoints?
-   - Check if the key is restricted to specific replicas, endpoints, or operations

-4. **API Documentation**: Is there official documentation from Sensay that specifies the exact authentication method?
+   - The documentation suggests using the raw API key in the `X-ORGANIZATION-SECRET` header

-5. **User ID Requirements**: Is the `X-USER-ID` header required?
-Does it need to be in a specific format?
+2. **User ID Requirements**: Is the `X-USER-ID` value in the correct format?

-6. **API Versioning**: Are we using the correct API version?
-Some of the paths include `/v1/` - is this correct?
+   - According to the documentation: "The user's external ID is your organization's defined ID, and it can be any string that you wish."
+   - We might need to register/create this user ID in the Sensay system first

-7. **Replica ID**: Is the replica ID (`16d38fcc-5cb0-4f94-9cee-3e8398ef4700`) correct and accessible with our API key?
+3. **Replica ID**: Is the replica ID (`16d38fcc-5cb0-4f94-9cee-3e8398ef4700`) correct and accessible with our API key?
+   - This ID might need to be verified or could be wrong

-8. **Rate Limiting**: Could we be hitting rate limits which are causing authentication failures?
+4. **Rate Limiting**: Could we be hitting rate limits which are causing authentication failures?

+5. **Alternative ID Types**: Should we be using a different ID type?
+   - The documentation mentions `X-USER-ID-TYPE` which defaults to "external"

 ## Action Plan

 1. **Contact Sensay Support**: Share these detailed error messages with Sensay support to get specific guidance on authentication.

-2. **Review API Documentation**: Find and review the most recent Sensay API documentation to verify endpoints and authentication methods.

-3. **Verify API Key**: Confirm that the API key is active and has the correct permissions in the Sensay dashboard.
+2. **Verify API Key**: Confirm that the API key is active and has the correct permissions in the Sensay dashboard.

-4. **Check Logs**: Examine Vercel Function logs for any additional error details not visible in the browser console.
+   - Check if there are any organization or access restrictions

+3. **User Registration**: Determine if we need to register the user ID with Sensay first before using it.
+   - The documentation suggests the user must exist or an unauthorized error will be returned

-5. **Test with Postman/Curl**: Attempt direct API requests using Postman or curl to isolate if the issue is in our application code or with the API credentials.
+4. **Test with Postman/Curl**: Create a Postman collection or curl command with all required headers to isolate if the issue is in our application code or with the API credentials.

+5. **Verify Replica ID**: Confirm the replica ID is correct and accessible with the current credentials.